-- Neither the toy by the door or the shoes in the living room need to be put away.
+- Neither the toy by the door nor the shoes in the living room need to be put away.

 - The sofa or the chair will have to be moved to the den.

-- Neither yellow nor red will match that comforter.
+- Neither yellow nor red matches that comforter.

 - Baked goods or fried foods are not healthy for you.

-- Either all of us go or none of us go.
+- Either all of us or none of us go to the party.

 - Neither the basement nor the bedroom has been vacuumed.

-- Either turkey or chicken will be served at the reception.
+- Either fish or chicken is served at the cafeteria daily.

 - Hot soup or crackers will help you feel better.

-- The florist or I will bring you flowers tomorrow.
+- The florist or I deliver flowers to the gallery each day.

 - Abby or Lionel will attend the meeting and report back.

-- Either the monkeys or the giraffes will get a new habitat at the zoo.
+- Either the monkeys or the giraffes are getting a new habitat at the zoo.